France men's national basketball team

 The France men's national basketball team (Équipe de France de basketball) represents France in international basketball and is administered by the French Federation of Basketball.
-France is currently ranked fifth in the FIBA World Rankings.
+France is currently ranked fourth in the FIBA World Ranking.

-France has been a regular at the EuroBasket, qualifying for 39 appearances all-time.
+France has been a regular at the EuroBasket, making 40 appearances all-time.
 Their best finish came in 2013, winning the gold medal.
 They have also come away with three silver (1949, 2011, 2022) and six bronze medals (1937, 1951, 1953, 1959, 2005, 2015).
 France has also won two bronze medals at the FIBA World Cup in 2014 and 2019.
-While at the Summer Olympics, France has won three silver medals (1948, 2000, 2020).
+While at the Summer Olympics, France has won four silver medals (1948, 2000, 2020, 2024).

 History

 Rise and decline (1919–1979)

 Throughout its history, France's national basketball team has experienced many ups and downs.
 The time periods where the national team earned medals have been quite streaky.

 In Europe, team France started out as a fierce competitor.
 The team won five medals at the EuroBasket between 1937 and 1959.